eclipse-langium/langium-website/hugo/content/docs/recipes/infix-operators/syntactical-implementation.md

 PrimaryExpression: '(' expr=Expression ')' | value=Number;
 ```

+In addition to better readability, the new notation also makes use of **performance optimizations** to speed up expression parsing by roughly 50% compared to the typical way of writing expressions.

 ### Primary expression

 The `PrimaryExpression` rule defines the basic building blocks of our expressions, which can be (for example) a parenthesized expression, an unary expression, or a number literal.